ARaheem96/Calculator/README.md

 # Calculator
-calculator using vanilla javaScript in this project we have used plain html5, css3 and javaScript.
+Html5, css3 and Vanilla javaScript have been used to develop this project

 ![image](https://github.com/ARaheem96/Calculator/assets/126245060/8602d6d3-fa30-4f4b-83da-dc3d3b3e8846)